urpatton/OSD-Wizard-UDI-Replacement/README.md

-	UserLocale - Legacy MDT language variable for backward compatibility KeyboardLocale - Legacy MDT language variable for backward compatibility CoalescedApps - Only returned if applications enabled Make - Device Manufacturer.
+	UserLocale - Legacy MDT language variable for backward compatibility KeyboardLocale - Legacy MDT language variable for backward compatibility CoalescedApps - Only returned if applications enabled CoalescedPacks - Only returns if package/programs are used as applications Make - Device Manufacturer.
 Added to compensate for missing BDD.log Model - Device Model.
 Added to compensate for missing BDD.log SerialNumber - Device serial number.
 Added to compensate for missing BDD.log